metacurrency/ceptr-org/_projects/core.md

 <!-- TOC END -->

+## Overview
 <em>**Stage of Development:** Many elements of the Ceptr Core were built and prototyped in our C implementation of Ceptr.
 [That codebase](http://github.com/zippy/ceptr) is being retired in favor of breaking Ceptr down into more understandable sub-projects, and will be rebuilt in Go starting in Q2 2017 after the completion of [Holochain](/projects/holochain) prototype. </em>

+Ceptr implements a [Grammatic Capacity](/whitepapers/grammatics) robust enough to be a "language" for expressing new forms of social organizations at scale.
+Other projects in the smart-contracts space ([Ethereum](https://www.ethereum.org/), etc.) have similar goals, however we believe that because our approach builds from a core DNA of social coherence it will yield fundamentally different results.

+The Ceptr-core sub-project weaves together the holochain distributed data engine and Pcubed semantic protocol engine in to a fabric that allows for the creation of the fractally composable computing units we call Receptors.
+This fabric follows the framework of Agent/Carrier/Signal/Protocol as described out in our [Grammatics whitepaper](/whitepapers/grammatics).

 ## Why Build Ceptr?